Lessyzz/Brute-Force-Attack-Tool/README.md

 - Finally, you should edit "line 52" as the login failed or login successful page.

-You can use this brute force attacking tool with "Tor Browser".
+You can use this brute force attack tool with "Tor Browser".
 If you edit here like that you can brute force with Tor proxy.

 ![image](https://github.com/Lessyzz/Lessy-Bruteforce/assets/102208615/6a26de29-06d8-4453-83b6-55a0aeb34829)